Recommendations

 Robin is crooning to a Mae West-like Jenny Wren when he is shot with an arrow.
 A court is convened; the judge, an owl, keeps singing the title.
 A variety of birds are brought to the witness stand, but nobody knows a thing.

-The influence of David Hand in Who Killed Cock Robin? can be felt in the way modern Animation films handle stylistic flair.
+The influence of David Hand in Who Killed Cock Robin? can be felt in the way modern Mystery films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 Dir: Jerome Storm